-As so often in Fashion History, the t-shirt has a military origin like the trench coat or the duffel-coat.
-Between the Mexican-American War (1898) and 1913 around the sometime around the Spanish-American War, the U.S. Navy started to provide t-shirts as standard undershirts.
+As so often in Fashion History, the t-shirt has a military origin like the Army trench coat or the Navy heavy motten-made hooded duffel-coat.
+Between the Mexican-American War (1898) and 1913 around the time of the the Spanish-American War, the U.S. Navy started to provide t-shirts as standard undershirts.
 In the first four decades of 20th century, tees were a white jersey cotton shirt with crew-neck, short-sleeves worn under a uniform.
-This fabric is tough, cool and perfect on warm and hot days.
+This fabric is tough, cool and perfect for the dressing challenge for comfort on warm and hot days.

 In hot Tropical weather, sailors, mariners and sub-mariners took of their uniform tops when just hanging out among themselves.
 Between the Great War and WWII, the U.S. Army adopted T-shirts as part of the uniforms for training during hot weather.

 Workers and Mom’s adopted the undershirts in the 1920s

 In the 1920s, the shirt became popular as an undershirt for workers in agriculture and industry.
 It looked more polished and was more comfortable the the DIY from a union suit.
 By the Great Depression, the T-shirt was the default underwear for workers.

 The easy to clean fabric made tees a preferred choice for mom’s as outerwear when their sons did chores or played outside.